-The UNTD Library is committed to providing members of the UNTD community with user privileges to library collections, services, and other learning and information resources consistent with the degrees offered by UNTD.
+The UNT Dallas Library is committed to providing members of the UNTD community with user privileges to library collections, services, and other learning and information resources consistent with the degrees offered by UNTD.

-Students on campus, and distance learning students, have access to an online library catalog with electronic databases, ebooks, journals and scholarly articles, streaming videos 24/7/365.
-Assistance is available in person in the Student Center on the 3rd floor, via email or phone, and virtually, all hours that the Library is open.
-On campus, students, staff and faculty have access to the circulating print collection, special collections, the in-house media collection, reserve materials, TexShare services, quiet and collaborative study spaces, and face to face research assistance.
+Students on campus, and distance learning students, have access to an online library catalog with electronic databases, E-books, journals and scholarly articles, streaming videos 24/7/365.
+Assistance is available in person in the Student Center on the 3rd floor, via email or phone, and virtually, all hours that the library is open.
+Professional Librarians are available upon request to present research techniques, steps to avoid plagiarism, and appropriate use of citation styles, in class or virtually.
+On campus, students, staff, and faculty have access to the circulating print collection, special collections, the in-house media collection, reserve materials, TexShare services, quiet and collaborative study spaces, and face to face research assistance.

-The Library will accommodate approximately 10 thousand print materials carefully selected to support the growing course curriculum.
-The UNT Dallas Library is among other e-preferred libraries and has a growing electronic database collection that includes more than 8,873 academic journals, 27 million articles from peer reviewed journals and 27,000 streaming videos for immediate access to authoritative scholarly materials.
-For more information, visit https://www.untdallas.edu/library.
+Students, staff, and faculty have immediate access to authoritative scholarly materials.
+The UNT Dallas Library is among other e-preferred libraries and has a growing electronic database collection that includes academic journals, full text articles from peer reviewed journals, and documentaries and popular streaming videos to support classroom assignments.
+The library houses carefully selected print materials to support the university's growing course curriculum.
+For more information, visit https://library.untdallas.edu/home.